hssmalo/steampunkfantasy/rules.md

 - Rev=reverse
 - D=Drift: Move 1 hex in any direction, regardless of facing.
 But do not rotate the unit.
 - - = no action
-- Chase: move towards nearest enemy.
-- Help: move towards the nearest wounded friendly unit.
-If there are no wounded friendly units, move towards the nearest friendly unit.
-You may choose to ignore damaged vehicles when considering where to move.
-The decision of where you move is decided after all other assault are carried out.
+- Chase: move towards nearest enemy, taking current orders into account.
+Thus the unit moves one step closer to where the enemy is going to be this turn.
 - Follow: Are only available through special unit ordering other units to follow, and all units under these orders move one hex closer to this unit.
 If multiple units are odering units to follow, you can chose which to follow.
 - 360$^0$: rotate in any direction you want.
 - Flee: Move in any hex you like as long as you move further away from the enemy.
 If no such hex is available, move to a hex which is not closer to the enemy
 If still no such hex is available, let your enemy move your unit to any hex he/she likes
 - Road: Move along the road.
 Facing is always along the road.
+- Help: Move in any hex as long as you move 1 step closer to an injured ally which you can heal/repair.
+As with chase, take current orders into account.

 Any order divided in 3 happens in movement step, where the first is executed in movement 1, the second in movement 2 and the third in movement 3.